da667/Autosnort/Autosnort-Ubuntu/AVATAR/readme.txt

 Thanks,

 da_667
+5-27-19
+-the rule_url for the 'opensource.gz' file that pulledpork downloads has changed, and either it changed a while ago and the redirects are broken, or it changed recently and they broke the redirects.
+This was another single-line fix.
 5-21-19
 -Discovered a bug where Shared Object rules were no longer being used/installed.
 Why?
 As it turns out, snort doesn't ship precompiled rules for Ubuntu 12.04 anymore.
 Which makes sense.
 Single line change in the script fixed the issue.
 1-3-19